to Infinity Connect

 - The Infinity Connect mobile client can also be used to join a meetings as an audio or video participants, but because of the nature of mobile devices this may result in intensive battery use.

 For an Infinity Connect client to make a call, it must be able to connect to a Conferencing Node that can route that call on its behalf.

 Infinity Connect web app clients connect directly to a Conferencing Node or Reverse Proxy (via the host's FQDN or IP address).
 When a call is placed from the client, it is treated as an incoming call request by the Conferencing Node, and routed accordingly.
 For more information, see Service precedence.
 All other Infinity Connect clients typically use DNS SRV records to find a Conferencing Node to connect to.

 You must ensure that your deployment has appropriate internal and external DNS configured to allow clients located inside and outside your internal network to resolve the Conferencing Node address successfully.
 The actual address clients use when attempting to locate a host Conferencing Node depends on the domain being called and the client's own configuration.
 For more information, see Setting up DNS records and firewalls for Infinity Connect client connectivity.

 For an Infinity Connect client to receive a call, it must register with a Conferencing Node.
 The client's Registration Host setting specifies the domain, FQDN or IP address of the Conferencing Node that it should register to; therefore, you must ensure that the address used is reachable from the client from the internal or external network as appropriate, and that any FQDNs can be resolved via DNS lookups.
-For more information, see Registering and provisioning the Infinity Connect clients.
+For more information, see Registering and provisioning the Infinity Connect desktop client.

 Currently, only the Infinity Connect desktop client can register to a Conferencing Node.